Canberra IT experts showcase skills in Singapore this week

 A group of some of Australia’s top IT providers and government spokesperson are currently showcasing ACT’s prowess in the tech sector to Singapore officials this week.

-The delegation, led by Assistant Cities and Digital Transformation Minister Angus Taylor includes members of Optus, Canberra Data Centres, SME Gateway and Veritec.
+The delegation, led by Assistant Cities and Digital Transformation Minister Angus Taylor includes members of Optus, Canberra Data Centers, SME Gateway and Veritec.

 The group is in Singapore to look at a range of themes such as cybersecurity, cloud services, 5G technology and other technology services to government.